hen6003/Calc_GUI_python/README.md

 Calc-installer.exe is for windows only

-1.10 update bug fix (only in source)
+1.10 update bug fix (only in source and linux)